SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v1.7
+- Some colors of card can now be set in Settings
+  - When you press the Get List button, the settings will be loaded and will be reflected when you display a new cards
+  - To return to default, search for `civsfz` from config.json and delete that line
 - Stop using tkinter.
-It was causing a crash.
+It was causing a crash
 ### v1.7 beta3
 - Fix a mistake when there are models with the same name
 - Change model html styles